 Opt for a program that doesn’t stress you out

-There’s normally plenty of information absorption, practice teaching, sharing of information and writing involved in such courses.
+There’s normally plenty of information absorption, practice teaching, sharing of information and writing involved in such yoga teacher training courses.
 It can be both exhausting (physically as well as mentally) and incredibly valuable at the same time.
-While you should be prepared to give 100% of yourself while attending such yoga teacher course, the institute must devise the program in a way that you don’t get overstressed!
+While you should be prepared to give 100% of yourself while attending such yoga teacher course, the institute must devise the yoga training program in a way that you don’t get overstressed!
 If that happens, the entire purpose of the program would be defeated!

 You’d be most likely trained at an exotic location, eating tropical vegetables & fruits, and perhaps there would be an ocean/river within walking distance too.
 Please know, you shouldn’t opt for a program that stresses you out completely and packs your schedule in a manner way that you’d be left with no free time to relax and unwind.

 There’s no point learning a yoga style if you don’t like it all the way.
 The particular yoga style should speak to you and you should be able to speak truthfully about your experiences of it, both as a student as well as a (potential) teacher.
 As it would lay the foundation of your yoga instructor training, it’s all the more important to be 100% sure about it.